 I’ve had several people ask me how DeployHub scales Jenkins to support a deployment for thousands of endpoints.
 This question is most important to environments that do not want to rely on Jenkin’s slaves, have thousands of endpoints in a software deployments, and have had difficulty implementing continuous deploy.
 This question also comes up around distributed build workflows where the steps are sent across slaves.
 Both DeployHub and Meister can help scale a Jenkins distributed workflow using their plugin.

 Agentless Makes it Easy

 Because we wanted to get down to the real numbers, we did some heavy stress testing around large continuous deploy tasks.
-Check out the whitepaper for the results.
-This also addresses how to connect DeployHub to Jenkins in order to off load the heavy lifting from the CI Server.
+This also addresses how to connect DeployHub to Jenkins in order to offload the heavy lifting from the CI Server.
 And yes, this is done WITHOUT AGENTS!
 No proper software deployment (ARA) solution should use agents at this point – don’t you agree?